 - Save the locations you will need to use.
 This ensures that TPE has stored the timezone and elevation above sea level (these are required to provide the most accurate data).

 - Pan and zoom the map to cover the areas you will need to view when offline.
 Doing this will save the map tiles to your device for use when offline.
-(You should ensure that the Offline Store on the TPE settings page is enabled before doing this.)

-If you are offline and didn’t view the required maps areas in advance, it’s possible the map image tiles will still be in your device’s local cache, but you can’t rely on it.
+If you are offline and didn’t view the required maps areas in advance, it’s possible the map image tiles will still be in your device’s local cache, but you cannot rely on it.
 Use one of the offline map types, and view the map tiles you need in advance, for reliable map access when offline.

 TPE will look up the local time zone for wherever you are looking on the planet, so you don’t have to second guess.
 However, it needs an internet connection to do that.
 If there isn’t one available, you will be prompted to specify a time zone manually.